Dilyar-Iskan/seminarcode/README.md

 - The results of running the experiments are in the folder `./exp_results` that can be reproduced by running the bash scripts in the root.

+- Finally, the notebook `./divergence.ipynb` contains the points of divergence between the paper and the code from Park et al.